Name: Maurice Wilkes

 - Developed the concept of microprogramming, which arose from his realization that a CPU can be controlled by a miniature, highly specialised computer program stored in high-speed ROM.
 First implemented in the EDSAC 2.

 - Credited with the idea of symbolic labels, macros, and subroutine libraries.
-These are fundamental developments that made programming much easier and paved the way for high-level programming languages.
+These are fundamental developments that made programming easier and paved the way for high-level programming languages.

 - Time-sharing Computer Systems (1975).

 - Automatic Digital Computers (1956).

-- The Preparation of Programs for an Electronic Digital Computer by Maurice Wilkes, David Wheeler, and Stanley Gill; (original 1951).
+- The Preparation of Programs for an Electronic Digital Computer, with David Wheeler and Stanley Gill (1951).

 Honors and awards